treasure-data/digdag/digdag-docs/src/internal.md

 ## Task logging

-When a task runs, its log messages are collected and stored into files.
-When a task starts, a new file is created and messages are written to the file.
-As the file grows larger than certain limit, the file is uploaded to a storage (note: there is an optimization for local execution with local file system logger: logs are directly appended to the final destionation file).
-There is an SPI interface called LogServer to customize the storage.
+When a task runs, a logger (SLF4j + logback) collects its log messages and passes them to a task logger set at a thread-local storage.
+When a task starts, task logger creates a new file and writes messages to the file.
+As the file grows larger than certain limit, it uploads the file to a storage (note: there is an optimization for local execution with local file system logger: logs are directly appended to the final destionation file).
+LogServer is the SPI interface that implements this storage.

 When a client uploads a file, the client first requests a direct upload URL.
 If LogServer supports a temporary pre-signed HTTP URL to upload files, server returns the URL.
 Then, the client uploads the file to the URL directly.
-Otherwise, the client uploads the file to a digdag server, and the digdag server passes the contents to LogServer interface.

-LogServer stores the file with the full name of the task.
+Otherwise, the client uploads the file to a digdag server, and the digdag server uploads the contents using LogServer.
+LogServer stores the file using full name of the task as its path name.

-When a client wants log files, the client requests list of files that have a common prefix.
+When a client wants log files, the client requests list of files that have a common path prefix.
 This prefix may be full name of a task to get logs of a task, or name of a parent task to get all logs of its children.
 Digdag server gets the list of files from LogServer.
 LogServer must be capable to list files by prefix.

 If LogServer supports a temporary pre-signed HTTP URL to download files, LogServer returns the URL in addition to file name in the list.
 Digdag server returns the list to a client.
 With this way, download traffic won't go throw the server.
 S3 LogServer supports this, for example.

-If LogServer doesn't support pre-signed URL, Digdag server returns file list without direct download URL.
-Clients request contents of each files to the server, and the server fetches the contents through LogServer API.
-Default local filesystem LogServer doesn't support pre-signed URL.
+Otherwise, Digdag server returns the list without direct download URL.
+Clients will request files from the server, and the server fetches the contents using LogServer.
+Default local filesystem LogServer doesn't support pre-signed URL, for example.

+## Database

+Digdag stores all data in a database (PostgreSQL or H2 database).
+When digdag runs in local mode, it uses in-memory H2 database.

+### Project repository

+Tables `projects`, `revisions`, `revision_archives`, `workflow_definitions`, and `workflow_configs` tables store projects.

+`projects` table stores names of projects.

+`revisions` table stores revisions of projects.
+It contains information about where project archive is stored.
+If `archive_type` column is "db", project archive is stored in `revision_archives` table.
+Otherwise, a project archive is stored using a storage plugin (such as S3).

+`workflow_definitions` table stores names of workflows.
+This table is always used with `workflow_configs` table because actual configurations of workflows are stored there.
+When a new revision is uploaded, multiple rows are inserted to `workflow_definitions` table because a project can contain multiple workflows.
+However, in most of cases, only a few workflows are changed.
+To optimize this workload, a same `workflow_configs` row is shared by multiple `workflow_definitions` if their configurations are identical.

+### Schedule store

+`schedules` table stores status of active schedules.
+Actual configuration of schedules are stored in project repository. `schedules` table takes only the latest revision and stores their current status.

+When a new revision is uploaded, digdag uses workflow names to update schedules.
+If a new revision contains a workflow and there is an existent schedule of a old workflow with the same name, digdag keeps status of the schedule.
+If there're no old workflows with the same name, digdag creates a new schedule.
+If opposite, an old schedule exists but new revision doesn't include workflows with the same name, the schedule will be deleted.

+### Session store

+Tables `sessions`, `session_attempts`, `tasks`, `task_details`, `task_dependencies`, and `task_archives` tables store session information.

+`sessoins` table stores history of sessions.

+`session_attempts` table stores history of attempts.

+`tasks`, `task_details`, and `task_dependencies` tables stores tasks of running attempts. `tasks` table stores state of tasks. `task_details` stores config and parameters of tasks, and `task_dependencies` stores dependency between multiple tasks under an parent tasks.
+Workflow executor checks these tables periodically to run workflows.
+When an attempt finishes, its tasks will be removed from the tables and archived in `task_archives` table.

 ## Task queue